ruthra1234/CurrencyConverter/README.md

-# Currency Converter POC with Fixer API
+# Currency Converter Angular 5

 A Simple Currency Converter using the JSON fixer API.
 Support for CAD,USD,EUR curriencies.